 What Are the Best Ways to Treat Stains Yourself?

-DIY stain removal comes with many risks—setting that red-wine blotch forever, rubbing a hole in your favorite dress, making the dye bleed.
-It’s probably safer to trust most stains with a great drycleaner, but, if you’re in a bind, here are some ways to attempt getting out those spots on your own.
+At-home stain removal comes with risks—setting that red-wine blotch forever, rubbing a hole in your favorite dress, making the dye bleed.
+It’s probably safer to leave most stains to a great drycleaner, but if you’re in a bind, here are some ways to attempt getting out those spots on your own.

-Act immediately to get off as much of the offending stuff as possible.
+Act immediately to remove as much of the offending stuff as possible.
 Blot—don’t rub—a liquid stain with a white cloth, tissue, or paper towel, starting at its edge.
 If your mess is pasty (peanut butter, gum), use a spatula or butter knife to scrape off as much as possible.

 Don’t do anything without first reading the garment’s care label.
 If the label says “Professionally dry clean only,” get thee to a pro.